mark-watson/Clojure-AI-Book/manuscript/anomaly_detection.md

 ## Motivation for Anomaly Detection

 When should we use anomaly detection?
-You should use supervised learning algorithms like neural networks and logistic classification when there are roughly equal number of available negative and positive examples in the training data.
+You should use supervised learning algorithms like neural networks and logistic classification when there are roughly an equal number of available negative and positive examples in the training data.
 The University of Wisconsin cancer data set is fairly evenly split between negative and positive examples so I artificially fudged it for this example.

 Anomaly detection should be used when you have many negative ("normal") examples and relatively few positive ("anomaly") examples.
 For the example in this chapter we will simulate scarcity of positive ("anomaly") results by preparing the data using the Wisconsin cancer data as follows: